 - Porcelain- A combination of porcelain, glass powder, and ceramic.
 Porcelain fillings are known for their durability and aesthetics.
 Porcelain fillings are ideal for patients with advanced tooth decay or damage.
 Porcelain veneers may also be recommended to match treatment.
 These types of fillings are the most popular option.

-If patients have old fillings that cause them discomfort or are visually distracting from your smile, Dr. Rever can assess the problem and offer a more durable dental filling material.
-Replace old Dental amalgam fillings, that may contain mercury, with new porcelain fillings for a more seamless look.
+If patients have old fillings that cause discomfort or are visually distracting from their smile, Dr. Rever can assess the problem and offer a more durable dental filling material.
+Replace old dental amalgam fillings that may contain mercury with new porcelain fillings for a more seamless look.

 Dental Fillings: What to Expect

 Applying a dental filling is typically completed in a single visit.
 Our Silver Spring Dentist office knows how stressful it can be to visit the dentist.
-We make every effort to get you in and out in a timely manner.
+We make every effort to get you in and out promptly.
 Dr. Rever will consult with you about your dental habits and concerns.
 He will review your oral history and create a plan to restore your smile.

 After the consultation, Dr. Rever will numb the infected area.
-After a brief waiting period to let the numbing solution to take effect, he will begin the application process.
+After a brief waiting period to let the numbing solution take effect, he will begin the application process.
 Dr. Rever will first remove all of the decayed parts of the tooth.
-He will then apply the selected filling.
-The filling will be polished cleaned and molded to match the rest of the tooth.
-This will make sure your bite pattern is not changed drastically.
-In the end, we want you to feel like all we did was make the pain go away.

 Dental Filling FAQs